Baseflow/flutter-geolocator/.github/PULL_REQUEST_TEMPLATE.md

-*Replace this paragraph with a description of what this PR is changing or adding, and why.
+*Replace this paragraph with a short description of what issue this pull request (PR) solves and provide a description of the change.
 Consider including before/after screenshots.*

 *List which issues are fixed by this PR.
 You must list at least one issue.*